 Now, you're ready for battle.
 Let's talk about the scabbard for all these swords.

 1. Muse: The Brain Sensing Headband

 Calibrate it well so it becomes more helpful.
-Those who have used this claimed that it really helped them deal with their stress flu days.
-To think well and become more productive with less stress especially when you're travelling, which in itself is stressful, bring this with you.
+Those who have used this claimed that it really helped them deal with their stressful days.
+To think well and become more productive with less stress especially when you're travelling, bring this with you.

 2. Tumi Grounded Power Adaptor

 Place this one in your suitcase and just leave it there.
 You will need it when you travel to different countries.
 Sometimes, you may be able to borrow from the hotel but they usually have a limited supply so it is better to have one with you.
 Besides, you often need to plug in several devices.

 Many times, I find myself unable to leave the house early because my phone has not been charged.
 You don't want this to happen to you.
 You want to represent your company well and being on time is very important.